ainmutaqorrobin/TicketingApp/environment.md

 # 🔒 JWT Secret Configuration (Confidential)

 > ⚠️ **CONFIDENTIAL FILE**
-> Do not share this file or commit it to any public repository.
+> This file will not exposed to production or commit it to any public repository.
+Only for learning purpose

 ---